National Guard says F-16s circled Madison airport after warning light malfunction; jet landed safely

 Taylor, D-Madison, said she received numerous complaints from constituents in her East Side district who said the noise lasted for an hour and a half and called the incident an “obscenely irresponsible stunt.”

-Taylor, who recently resigned from the Legislature after being appointed as a Dane County judge, was one of the leading opponents of Air Force plans to replace the 115th’s aging F-16s with a squadron of F-35 jets, which are scheduled to begin arriving in 2023.
+Taylor, who recently announced she is resigning from the Legislature on Aug.
+1 after being appointed as a Dane County judge, was one of the leading opponents of Air Force plans to replace the 115th’s aging F-16s with a squadron of F-35 jets, which are scheduled to begin arriving in 2023.

 “It is really scary that a malfunctioning jet was circling our neighborhoods for that long, and just underscores the fact that they don’t belong in densely populated areas,” Taylor wrote in an email to fellow F-35 opponents.